The Best Surety Bond Companies for 2026

 Insurance and surety bonds are both common forms of risk management in business, and a company may require both to operate.
 And they share one important attribute in common: both insurance policies and surety bonds help compensate one party in the event that something goes wrong.
 The key difference is in the parties involved—and specifically, which parties carry risk in the agreement.

 Under an insurance policy, a policyholder pays their insurance provider a regular premium in exchange for the insurer accepting the financial risk to pay for certain losses.
 For many types of coverage (e.g., under property insurance), an insurer will reimburse the policyholder in the event of a loss.
-If someone brings a successful claim against the policyholder (e.g., in a liability claim), the insurer will pay out the cost to whoever brought the claim, and the policyholder will not have to contribute financially beyond their premiums and deductible.
+If someone brings a successful claim against the policyholder (e.g., in a liability claim), the insurer will pay out the cost to whoever brought the claim up to the policy’s coverage limits.
+While the policyholder generally does not contribute beyond their premiums and deductible, they remain personally responsible for any damages or legal fees that exceed their total coverage amount.

-Under a surety bond, financial risk ultimately remains with the individual or business that obtained the bond.
-The surety bond represents a promise that the principal will fulfill their commitments to the obligee; the surety guarantees that the obligee will receive compensation if the principal cannot cover a payment if they fail to meet their legal or contractual obligations.
-Ultimately, however, the principal must repay the surety in the event of a claim, which means that the financial risk of the agreement always remains with the principal.
+Under a surety bond, the legal responsibility for a claim ultimately remains with the individual or business that obtained the bond.
+The surety bond represents a promise that the principal will fulfill their commitments to the obligee; the surety guarantees that the obligee’s requirements will be met if the principal defaults on their legal or contractual obligations.
+This may involve the surety providing financial compensation or arranging for the completion of a project.
+Because the principal must indemnify the surety for any costs incurred, the ultimate financial responsibility for the agreement rests with the principal, though the surety assumes the risk that the principal may be unable to repay them.

 Surety Bonds vs. Letters of Credit